How to embark on becoming a smart digital city of tomorrow.

 The Organisation for Economic Cooperation and Development (OECD) forecasts that by 2050 the world population will reach nine billion, of whom 70% will live in urban centres.
 In anticipation, many cities across the globe like Singapore, Dubai and San Francisco have digitally transformed themselves in response to some of the greatest global challenges: population growth, pollution, scarcity of resources, water management and energy efficiency.

-These cities have taken this leap towards being future-ready by relying on Information and Communication Technologies (ICT) & technologies like AI, ML & cloud to effectively and sustainably manage everything from transport to Energy, Water & Gas management, public spaces and communication with their inhabitants.
+These cities have taken this leap towards being future-ready by relying on Information and Communication Technologies (ICT) and technologies like AI, ML and cloud to effectively and sustainably manage everything from transport to Energy, Water and Gas management, public spaces and communication with their inhabitants.

 For those cities considering the transition to becoming smarter, it’s important to note the process takes time.
 Many cities have failed to meet expectations because they didn’t lay the right digital foundation and plan the journey well.